 - New price range: $75,000 to $100,000+

 - New price range: $100,000+

 After forming a business plan, purchasing the first few limousines, and hiring one or more chauffeurs, there’s most likely only one thing missing: customers.
-To market a new limousine to the public, there are several methods that can be undertaken.
-Before jumping into one of the options below, take the time to research the market and identify any areas that haven’t been explored by competing services – by tapping into a previously untouched area, the opportunity for growth can be enormous.
+To market a new limousine to the public, there are several methods one can undertake.
+Before jumping into one of the options below, take the time to research the market and identify any areas that haven’t been explored by competing services—by tapping into a previously untouched area, the opportunity for growth can be substantial.
 A few of these marketing options include:

 With the introduction of the internet, the marketing game has been flipped on its head.
 While other forms of marketing still exist, the first step a new company should take is building a website that contains prices, contact information (phone number(s), address, email, etc), an “about us” section, a contact form for those interested in requesting a service, and any other pieces of information that help sell people on the service.

 Once the base website is up and running, there are several ways to increase the website’s likeliness to appear in search results.
 These include:

 - Google Adwords (check it out here)